 - Fundamentals of Nursing (Term I)

-If transfer credit is granted, all Term I class credit will be granted with the exception of Vocational trends (Term 1).
+If transfer credit is granted, all Term I classes credit will be granted with the exception of Vocational Trends Term I.

 If enrolling in Terms II & Term III, 50% of total tuition must be paid prior to the beginning of class.